Prince Daniel, Duke of Västergötland: Patronages

+Sport

+Daniel is a keen sportsman.
+He has attended the Ryder Cup and also plays golf himself; as of October 2023 had a handicap of 4.4.
+He also enjoys football and ice hockey, and supports AIK Fotboll and AIK Hockey, respectively.

-The Duke of Västergötland is an honorary chairman of the board of the Swedish Heart-Lung Foundation and has given his name to Prince Daniel's Grant for Promising Young Researchers.
-Prince Daniel invented Prince Daniel's Race and Sports Day, which are arranged each year to encourage more young people to get exercise and to take an interest in sport.
+Daniel invented Prince Daniel's Race and Sports Day, which are arranged each year to encourage more young people to get exercise and to take an interest in sport.
 The game is in association with the Swedish Sports Confederation.